DiegoParadiso/DiegoParadiso/README.md

-> *"Elegance in code decides between success and failure."*
+> *"Simplicity and clarity — what mathematicians call 'elegance' — are not a dispensable luxury, but a crucial matter that decides between success and failure."*
 > — Edsger W. Dijkstra

-✉ diegoagonzalez33@gmail.com